COP 2800 (Java Programming) Project #1

 To be turned in:

-Whether or not you bring your applet to show in class, email to me your Java source and your HTML files, by copy-and-paste.
+Email to me your Java program source, by copy-and-paste.
+There is no need to include .class files in your submission.
 (Please do not send as attachments!)
 Send your project to .
-Please use a subject such as Java Project 1 Submission or Java Logo Project Submission, so I can tell which emails are submitted projects.
+Please use a subject such as “Java Project 1 Submission” or “Java Logo Project Submission”, so I can tell which emails are submitted projects.

 Send project questions to .
-Please use a subject such as Java Project 1 Questions so I can tell which emails are questions about the project.
+Please use a subject such as “Java Project 1 Questions” so I can tell which emails are questions about the project.

-Note: If you use Microsoft Outlook Express or a similar email program, please be aware that this program has a feature that automatically converts slash-slash (//) comments in your email to FILE://.
+Note: If you use Microsoft Outlook Express or a similar email program, please be aware that this program has a “feature” that automatically converts slash-slash (“//”) comments in your email to “FILE://”.
 Make sure your java source is correct before you send the email!
-If possible, use the text and not the HTML mode of your email program.
+If possible, use the “text” and not the “HTML” mode of your email program.

 Late projects generally will not be accepted.
 In the event a student submits more than one project, I will ignore all but the last one received up to the deadline.
 Projects submitted after the deadline will not count toward your grade without the prior express approval of your instructor.
+(All course late policies can be found on the syllabus.)

 Other Requirements and Grading